Slow dancing in the Waffle House

 You hold the hood of your car with your head while you work on it.

-Your idea of getting lucky is passing the vehicle emissions test.
+Your idea of getting lucky is passing the emissions test.

-Your town put its new garbage truck in the Christmas parade.
+Your town put the new garbage truck in the Christmas parade.

 Your doghouse and your living room have the same shag carpet.